naskarlab/fluent-query/README.md

 * Intrusive-less: zero or less changes for your code;
 * Glue code: it’s only a small and simple classes set;
 * Fluent Builder: code complete is your friend!
+* Check compiler: Refactory ?
+No problem.
+Do the compiler to work to you.

 ## Examples